IvoVellekoop/openwfs/docs/source/development.rst

     - ``moving = True``.
 One or more actuators may be busy.
 No measurements can be made (none of the detectors is busy).
     - ``moving = False`` (the 'measuring' state).
 One or more detectors may be busy.
 All actuators must remain static (none of the actuators is busy).

-When an actuator is started, or when a detector is triggered, it calls ``self._start`` to request a switch to the correct global state.
+When an actuator is started, or when a detector is triggered, it should call ``self._start`` to request a switch to the correct global state.
 If a state switch is needed, this function blocks until all devices of the other device type are ready.
 For example, if an actuator calls ``_start``, the framework waits for all detectors to complete their measurements (up to latency, see :numref:`device-synchronization`) before the switch is made.
-Note that for  detectors and processors, ``_start`` is called automatically by :meth:`~.Device.trigger()`, so there is never a need to call it explicitly.
+Note that for  detectors and processors, ``_start`` is already called automatically by :meth:`~.Device.trigger()`, so there is no need to call it explicitly.

 Implementing a detector